enferex/csvsql/README.md

 * The delimiter is the comma ','
 * All data is created in memory and associated to a table named 'csv'.
 * All instances of the delimiter are considered.
-If the delimiter is within a string, csvsql will believe that delimiter is a true one and your
+If the delimiter is within a string, csvsql will believe that delimiter is a true one and your results will be wrong.
 * If a comment line exists before the  first line of csv data, that line will be parsed.
 If that comment line looks like a csv description the columns of the table will be named accordingly.